simoore/lwip-server/README.md

 * MAC address ff:ff:ff:ff:ff:ff is a broadcast.
 * Don't use cacheing for the ethernet DMA buffers.
 You can use the address of LwIP's heap from lwipopts.h in the configuration of the MPU.

+## Debug Serial Connection

+Connect to the STM32 Programmer virtual serial port with baud 1500000.
+Set newlines to LF rather than CR if that is a setting for correct display.

 ## Using `objdump`